1994 All-Ireland Senior Hurling Championship: Ulster Championship

 Final: (1 match) This is a lone match between the two competing Ulster teams.
 One team is eliminated at this stage, while the winners advance to the All-Ireland semi-final.

 All-Ireland Championship

 Quarter-final: (1 match) This is a lone match between Galway and the All-Ireland 'B' champions.
 One team is eliminated at this stage, while the winners advance to the All-Ireland semi-final where they play the Leinster champions.

 Semi-finals: (2 matches) The Munster and Leinster champions will play the winners of the lone quarter-final and the Ulster champions.
 The Munster and Leinster winners will be in opposite semi-finals.
-Two teams are eliminated at this stage, while the two winnerss advance to the All-Ireland final.
+Two teams are eliminated at this stage, while the two winners advance to the All-Ireland final.

 Final: (1 match) The two semi-final winners will contest the All-Ireland final.